 - Diversifying Credit Exposure: Avoid concentrating credit risk with a single counterparty.
 By diversifying exposure across multiple clients or suppliers, businesses can reduce the potential impact of a single default.

-- Credit Insurance: For companies engaged in international trade or dealing with high-risk customers, credit insurance can provide coverage against the risk of non-payment.
+- Credit Insurance: For companies engaged in international trade or dealing with high-risk customers, credit insurance can provide coverage against non-payment.

 Summing up